EndorphinBrowser/browser/git_hooks/README.md

 # Git hooks

-These are various git hooks that are used to help improve the quality of Arora.
+These are various git hooks that are used to help improve the quality of Endorphin.

 They are managed using the [git-hooks tool](https://github.com/AaronDewes/git-hooks).